stereobooster/async-precious/README.md

-# async-precious
+# react-ideal-image-experiments

 Experiment to build async component according to [Guide To Async Components](https://github.com/stereobooster/guide-to-async-components)

-Eventually this will be extracted to [react-precious-image](https://github.com/stereobooster/react-precious-image)
+Eventually this will be extracted to [react-ideal-image](https://github.com/stereobooster/ react-ideal-image)

 ## Find a way to compose components